openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 - Non-goal: To maintain a consistent infrastructure footprint as clusters previously created with Terraform
 - Non-goal: Support openshift cluster creation by using any tools other than `openshift-install`, such as `clusterctl`
-- Non-goal: To create a re-entrant installation process
+- Non-goal: To add new functionality of having a reentrant installation
 - Non-goal: To change the machine bootstrapping process, e.g. implementing a CAPI bootstap provider
 - Future work: To use an existing management cluster to install OpenShift
 - Future work: To pivot the CAPI manifests to the newly-installed cluster to enable day-2 infrastructure management within the cluster.